borzari/Analysis/README.md

 ## Done for BackgroundEstimation

+- Charged leptons
    - Implemented all the leptons tag skims and compared with original
    - Implemented ZtoEleProbeTrk selection and compared with original
+   - Implemented Z mass and elec/track charge verification and veto selection in ZtoEleProbetrk
+      - Got number OS T&P pairs
+      - Got number SS T&P pairs
+      - Got number OS T&P pairs passing veto selection
+      - Got number SS T&P pairs passing veto selection
+   - Implemented ZtoMuProbeTrk
+      - Compared working cuts with original analysis and everything is (almost) the same
+      - Had some issues with caloGeometry, but solved with using Run3 era in `zToLetProTrk_cfg.py`

+## Ongoing for BackgroundEstimation

+- Compared 100k events for the ZtoMuProbeTrk with the original analysis and there is about 5 events of difference in the METFilters
+   - Under investigation, but seems to be one selection that is set as true in the original analysis
+- Checked number of T&P pairs
+   - They seem to match with original analysis
+      - Still need to plot and make a better comparison of them
+   - I was selecting the wrong tags and probes and was also using WToLNu events to check this, which was misleading

 ## TODO for BackgroundEstimation

 - Charged leptons
-   - Implement Z mass and elec/track charge verification and veto selection in ZtoEleProbetrk
-      - Get number OS T&P pairs
-      - Get number SS T&P pairs
-      - Get number OS T&P pairs passing veto selection
-      - Get number SS T&P pairs passing veto selection
-   - Implement muon and tau (e and mu) ZtoLepProbeTrk selections and compare with original
+   - Implement tau (e and mu) ZtoLepProbeTrk selections and compare with original
    - Implement leptonTagPt55 leptonTagPt55MetTrig selections and compare with original
    - Implement distinct layer signal regions
    - Determine Nctrl, Pveto, Poffline and Ptrigger for all leptons and nLayers (this point might be done using the original analysis repo)